kjeske/rudder/README.md

 # Rudder
 Rudder is a state container for server-side Blazor.
-It's still in a preview, same as .NET Core 3 which is the required framework version.

 The main features of Rudder:
 * One state object per whole application